 Warrior from Shaft Tomb near Etzatlán.
 The warrior wears a crested helmet, possibly of wood or wicker.
 Around his body he wears wicker armor, shaped like a cylinder.
 In his hands he brandishes a club or a short spear.
 A large replica of this warrior stands guard over the entrance road to Etzatlán from Highway 4.
-The stance, weapon and armor of the warrior are similar to many found through out the area of the Shaft Tombs.
-The number of warrior figures found, and the level to which they were armed and armored, indicates that this period in Western Mexico was not entirely peaceful.Figs.
-1-2.
-Chinesco (Nayarit)–Standing Male with Cap-Clay-Post Conquest-1540 CE
+The stance, weapon and armor of the warrior are similar to many found throughout the area of the Shaft Tombs.
+The number of warrior figures found, and the level to which they were armed and armored, indicates that this period in Western Mexico was not entirely peaceful.

 Case no.: 10